 Born on October 27, 2016, Elvira has a light-blond coat and a white blaze adorning her head.
 She’s a canine MD carrier who has been bred multiple times to produce more dogs with the disease.

-Eos, who sports a white blaze on her head and a little white marking on her chest, is affected with canine MD like her sisters Demeter and Aphrodite.
+Eos, who sports a white blaze on her head and a little white marking on her chest, is affected with canine MD, like her sisters Demeter and Aphrodite.
 She has also been subjected to multiple muscle biopsies.
-In February 2020, she was observed to be lethargic and depressed.
-She also wasn’t eating.
+In February 2020, she was observed to be lethargic and depressed and wasn’t eating.

 Most people know Jigglypuff as a small, loveable, pink Pokémon.
-A guardian would undoubtedly also love 3-year-old canine Jigglypuff, a canine MD carrier who is blond with a white blaze on her head—if TAMU would only release her and the other dogs in its laboratory for adoption.
+A guardian would undoubtedly also love 5-year-old canine MD carrier Jigglypuff, who’s blond with a white blaze on her head—if only Texas A&M would release her and the other dogs in its laboratory for adoption.

-Two-year-old Juniper, a canine MD carrier who is blond with a white spot on her head and a white chest, could make a loving guardian very happy (and vice versa).
-But in order for that to happen, TAMU must first shut down its laboratory and release all the dogs there for adoption into good homes.
+Born on November 10, 2017, Juniper, a canine MD carrier who’s blond with a white spot on her head and a white chest, could make a loving guardian very happy (and vice versa).
+But in order for that to happen, the school must first shut down its laboratory and release all the dogs there for adoption into good homes.

 Lux, a jet-black pup, was born on February 23, 2019.
-She doesn’t know it, but 500 physicians, humans with MD, and hundreds of thousands of PETA supporters have asked TAMU to shut the dog laboratory down in her behalf.
+She doesn’t know it, but 500 physicians, humans with MD, and hundreds of thousands of PETA supporters have asked Texas A&M to shut down the dog laboratory in her behalf.

 Experimenters treat dogs like dark-blond Maple, who is Juniper’s sister, like they’re laboratory equipment, denying them everything that would make their lives worth living.

-Melania was born on September 28, 2018, along with her sister Barbara.
-Six hundred and twenty-six days is too long spent in a laboratory—one day is too long.
+Melania was born on September 18, 2018, along with her sister Barbara.
+She’s spent more than 1,000 days trapped in a laboratory—and one day is too long.

 Born on May 24, 2010, dark-blond PeeWee has endured more than a decade of imprisonment.
-Because he is affected with MD, experimenters took his sperm and used it to impregnate female carriers in order to breed more puppies with his condition.
+Because he’s afflicted with MD, experimenters took his sperm and used it to impregnate female carriers in order to breed more puppies with his condition.

 Like humans, dogs can dream.
-Perhaps Scrump dreams of the new, loving guardians she’ll be a companion to if TAMU ever grants her her freedom.
+Perhaps Scrump dreams of the new, loving guardians she’ll have if Texas A&M ever grants her her freedom.

-Earlier this year, a dog named Lunes was left to die alone in a cage at TAMU after his apparently deteriorating condition went untreated.
-TAMU must do the right thing before Selene along with her sisters Aphrodite, Demeter, and Eos and the other dogs stuck in TAMU’s laboratory endure similar dismal fates.
+Recently, a dog named Lunes was left to die alone in a cage at Texas A&M after his apparently deteriorating condition went untreated.
+Others—including Ned, Jumba, Jambi, Garen, and Grinch—were euthanized after their condition was permitted to decline and they were in pain.
+These dogs never had a chance for a real home.
+The university must do the right thing before Selene along with her sisters Aphrodite, Demeter, and Eos and the other dogs stuck in its laboratory endure similar dismal fates.

-Two-year-old affected pup Sushi, who has a white blaze on her head and white fur on her chest, is counting on us to refuse to be silent in the face of her suffering.
-Keep reading to see how easy it is to speak up for dogs trapped at TAMU.
+Three-year-old MD-affected pup Sushi, who has a white blaze on her head and white fur on her chest, needs us to refuse to be silent in the face of her suffering.
+Keep reading to see how easy it is to speak up for dogs trapped at Texas A&M.

-TAMU treats its mascot dog, Reveille, like a celebrity.
+Texas A&M treats its mascot dog, Reveille, like a celebrity.
 She even appears in a Disney+ show.
-At the same time, the university keeps dogs like Waylon locked up and suffering inside its cruel dog laboratory for useless MD experiments.
+At the same time, the university keeps dogs like Waylon locked up and suffering inside its cruel dog laboratory.

-Waylon and his 28 fellow TAMU prisoners should be with a loving family right now, playing in the backyard, relaxing at home, and going for long walks.
+Waylon and his 18 fellow prisoners at Texas A&M should be with a loving family right now, playing in the backyard, relaxing at home, and going for long walks.

-TAMU took Cannoli from one lab and dumped him in another, like a test tube, all while the university issued guidelines to scale back animal tests because of COVID-19.
-TAMU has proved that it has no intention of willingly doing right by Cannoli or the 29 other dogs named above—together, we must demand action from the school.
+Texas A&M has proved that it has no intention of willingly doing right by the 19 dogs who remain imprisoned in its laboratories—so together, we must demand action from it.
 Click on the button below if you’re with us: